subhaneetshrestha/employee-leave-application/README.md

 Application features:

 - Employee can apply for leave.
-- We can create, retrieve, update, delete Tutorials.
+- We can create, retrieve, update, delete Leave.
-- There is a Search bar for finding Tutorials by title.
+- Leave validation

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.